arnstein/arnstein.github.io/menu/about.md

 ---
 layout: page
-title: My name is Arnstein Kleven
+title: Arnsteins blog
 ---

+This is my blog where you can find ramblings about everything from programming to climbing.